-To ensure that periodic financial reviews of the ASRC finances are undertaken by an external independent reviewer no less than once every three years.
+2.6.12 To ensure that periodic financial reviews of the ASRC finances are undertaken by an external independent reviewer no less than once every three years.

-To ensure that a financial review is undertaken of any group seeking Certified status and that financial reviews are undertaken of all Certified Groups as required for each group’s 36 month review.

-Board membership
+2.7 Board Membership

-The Board of Directors shall consist of Voting Members and, as may be deemed
+2.7.1 The ASRC Board shall consist of Voting Members and, as may be deemed

 appropriate, Non-Voting Members.

-All Voting Members of the Board will be elected either by Certified members at group level or by Certified members at a general meeting, as set out in the Articles of Incorporation.
+2.7.2 All Voting Members of the ASRC Board will be elected by Certified Members at the Group level, as set forth in the Articles of Incorporation.

-Selection of Group members of the Board of Directors shall be as follows:
+2.7.3 Selection of Group members to serve on the ASRC Board shall be as follows:

-Each Class A Certified Group, as defined in Article III of these by-laws, shall elect, for two-year terms, from its Certified Membership, two
+2.7.3.1 Each Certified Group, as defined in Article III of these Bylaws, shall elect, for two-year terms from its Certified Membership, two

-delegates, one to be installed 1 April of each year.
+delegates to sit as Board Members, one to be installed 1 April of each year.
 There shall be no term limit.

-Each Class B Certified Group, as defined in Article III of these by-laws, shall elect one delegate to sit as a Board member of the Corporation for a term of two years.
-There shall be no term limit.
+2.7.3.2 Probationary Groups, as defined in Article III of these Bylaws, shall elect one member to sit as a non-voting delegate to the ASRC Board.

-Probationary Groups, as defined in Article III of these by-laws, shall not elect delegates to sit as Board members.
-However, Certified Members of Probationary Groups may vote at General Membership meetings.

-Immediately following the Annual General Membership meeting, as soon as is practical, the Board shall convene and elect the officers of the Board.
-The Chair and the Vice Chair shall be Certified Members and elected from among all the delegates.
+2.7.4 Immediately following the Annual General Membership meeting, as soon as is practical, the ASRC Board shall convene and elect the Officers of the Board.
+The ASRC Chair and the ASRC Vice Chair shall be Certified Members and elected from among all ASRC Board delegates.
 They shall be elected for a term not exceeding two years.
 The Secretary and Treasurer shall be Certified Members and elected from the general membership of the Conference.

-In the event a Board Director’s position becoming vacant, that Director’s Group shall hold a special election to fill that vacancy from among its Certified Membership.
-If the case of retiring member being an electee of the General Membership, then a replacement shall be elected by the General Membership.
+2.7.5 In the event an ASRC Board Director’s position becomes vacant, that Director’s Group shall hold a special election to fill that vacancy from among its Certified Membership.
+In the case of a retiring member being an electee of the General Membership, then a replacement shall be elected by the General Membership.

-In the event of a Board officer's position becoming vacant, the Board shall elect a replacement from the Board membership.
-If the Secretary or Treasurer’s position becomes vacant, a replacement shall be elected by the Board from the General Membership.
+2.7.6 In the event of an ASRC Board Officer's position becoming vacant, the ASRC Board shall elect a replacement from the ASRC Board membership.
+If the Secretary or Treasurer position becomes vacant, a replacement shall be elected by the Board from the General Membership.

+2.7.7 In the event an ASRC Board Member is unable to fulfill their role at a single, scheduled ASRC Board Meeting, the Certified Group may designate an alternate Board Representative to ensure full representation of the Group at the meeting.
+Each Board Member, elected or designated, shall be authorized to cast only one vote on a question.

-2.7.8 The Chair may submit the name (s) to the General Membership of proposed voting members of the Board who are not Certified Members but who may meet some exceptional need of the Corporation.
+2.7.8 The ASRC Chair may submit the name (s) to the General Membership of proposed voting members of the ASRC Board who are not Certified Members but who may meet some exceptional need of the Corporation.
 Such elected board members are to serve for two years before requiring re-election by the membership.
-The retirement from the Board of such members will not create an automatic need for replacement.
+The retirement from the ASRC Board of such members will not create an automatic need for replacement.

-Non-Voting Members
+2.8 Non-Voting Board Members

-The Board may elect anyone to be a non-voting member of the Board.
+2.8.1 The ASRC Board may elect anyone to be a non-voting member of the Board.

-In the event that the Registered Agent of the ASRC is not a voting member, then the Registered Agent is automatically appointed to be a non-voting member of the Board.
+2.8.2 In the event that the Registered Agent of the ASRC is not a voting member, then the Registered Agent is automatically appointed to be a non-voting member of the ASRC Board of Directors.

-In the event that the Secretary and/or the Treasurer are not members of the Board, then they are automatically appointed to be non-voting members of the Board.
+2.8.3 In the event that the Secretary and/or the Treasurer are not members of the ASRC Board of Directors, then they are automatically appointed to be non-voting members of the ASRC Board.

-2.9 Officers supporting the Board
+2.9 Other ASRC Officers